MuntashirAkon/AppManager/docs/guide/app-details-page.md

 ## Color Codes
 List of background colors used in this page and their meaning:
 - <code style="background-color: #FF0000; color: #000">Red (day)</code> or <code style="background-color: #790D0D; color: #FFF">dark red (night)</code> - Any app op or permission that has the dangerous flag is marked as red.
 Components that are blocked within App Manager are also marked as red
 - <code style="background-color: #FF8A80; color: #000">Light red (day)</code> or <code style="background-color: #4F1C14; color: #FFF">very dark red (night)</code> - Components that are disabled outside App Manager have these colors.
 It should be noted that a component that is marked as disabled does not always mean that it is disabled by the user: It could be disabled by the system as well or marked as disabled in the app manifest.
-Also, all components of a disabled app are also considered disabled by the system (and by the App Manager as well)
+Also, all components of a disabled app are considered disabled by the system (and by App Manager as well)
 - <code style="background-color: #FF8017; color: #000">Vivid orange (day)</code> or <code style="background-color: #FF8017; color: #FFF">very dark orange (night)</code> - Tracker or ad components
 - <code style="background-color: #EA80FC; color: #000">Soft magenta (day)</code> or <code style="background-color: #431C5D; color: #FFF">very dark violet (night)</code> - Currently running services